Project Bridge Youth Ambassadors

 Project Bridge, whose name captures the goal of reaching across ethnic and cultural divides, aims to help young people develop insights and skills needed to “bridge” the gaps between people of divergent cultural heritages.
 By fostering greater intercultural awareness and understanding, it empowers the youth ambassadors to view social and cultural differences as a pathway - not a barrier - to exercise their responsibilities as emerging young leaders in an increasingly interconnected and richly diverse world while educating them on the long-standing and close relationship between the peoples of Korea and the U.S.

-While the Program culminates in community presentations and a graduation ceremony, the study tour to the Republic of Korea is a high point of the Program enabling students to experience Korea socially and culturally.
-During this all expenses paid ten-day tour students have abundant opportunities to engage with Korean high school students and teachers, corporate leaders, government officials, journalists, monks and many others as they travel around the country experiencing both city and rural life.
-In the past they have visited ministries, corporations, trade associations, museums, folk villages and universities.
-They have had home stays with high school students and an overnight stay at a Buddhist temple.
+The highlight of the Program is a ten-day study tour to the Republic of Korea which enables the students to experience Korea socially and culturally.
+During this all expenses paid ten-day tour students have abundant opportunities to engage with Korean high school students and teachers, corporate leaders, government officials, monks and many others as they travel around the country experiencing both city and rural life.
+In the past they have visited ministries, corporations, trade associations, museums, universities, high schools, and had overnight stays at a Buddhist temple.
 Throughout the tour they gain a deeper understanding of the unique and close relationship between the U.S. and Korea.

 Through PCI’s sponsorship of lifetime membership, Project Bridge students have opportunities for ongoing engagement with Korea, Koreans, and Korean Americans through FoK activities.
 And FoK has the opportunity to welcome and integrate into its structure a younger demographic advancing our ability to sustain our mission of fostering cultural awareness, understanding and friendship between Americans and Koreans.